ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 ## Well-Known URI {#iana-uri}

-This document will request IANA to register "masque/udp" in the "Well-Known URIs" registry maintained at
+This document will request IANA to register "masque" in the "Well-Known URIs" registry maintained at
 <[](https://www.iana.org/assignments/well-known-uris)>.

 URI Suffix:

-: masque/udp
+: masque

 Change Controller: